Ivet Lalova-Collio

-Ivet Miroslavova Lalova-Collio (Ивет Мирославова Лалова-Колио; born 18 May 1984, in Sofia) is a Bulgarian athlete who specialises in the 100 metres and 200 metres sprint events.
+Ivet Miroslavova Lalova-Collio, née Lalova, (Ивет Мирославова Лалова-Колио; born 18 May 1984, in Sofia) is a retired Bulgarian athlete who specialised in the 100 metres and 200 metres sprint events.
 She is the 13th-fastest woman in the history of the 100 metres.
 She finished fourth in the 100 metres and fifth in the 200 metres at the 2004 Summer Olympics.
 Her career was interrupted for two years between June 2005 and May 2007 due to a leg injury sustained in a collision with another athlete.
 In June 2012 she won gold at the 2012 European Athletics Championships in the Women's 100 metres.
 In July 2016 she won two silver medals at the 2016 European Athletics Championships in both the Women's 100 and 200 metres.
 She has participated in five editions of the Olympic Games.

 Biography

 Childhood and junior years

 Lalova's parents, Miroslav Lalov and Liliya Lalova, were athletes.
 Miroslav was the Bulgarian 200 metres champion in 1966.
 Lalova began competing in swimming and gymnastics at age 10, and soon switched to track and field.
 She became the Bulgarian Youth champion in the 100 metres competition in 2000, and placed fourth in the 200 metres at the 2001 IAAF World Youth Championships.
 At the 2003 European Athletics Junior Championships, she won both the 100 metres and 200 metres events.